-The Big Game feels even bigger in Sin City.
-While thousands will pack the Hard Rock Stadium in Miami to watch Super Bowl LIV in person, even greater numbers will be in Las Vegas to catch the action on the big screen.
-Bars, lounges and restaurants will be busy trying to outdo each other with “Super Sunday” deals.
+While thousands pack the State Farm Stadium outside Phoenix, Arizona to watch Super Bowl LVII in person, even greater numbers will be in Las Vegas to catch the action on the big screen.
+Bars, lounges and restaurants will try to outdo each other with “Super Sunday” deals.
 Some may charge an admission fee that usually coincides with a food and beverage minimum.
-It’s one of the wildest times of the year, so if you’re planning to visit Vegas, make sure to book a hotel early and expect plenty of football parties up and down the Strip.
-Here’s a preview of some of the best places to watch the Big Game on February 2.
+It’s one of the wildest times of the year, so if you’re planning to visit Vegas, make sure to book a hotel early and anticipate football parties up and down the Strip.
+Here’s a preview of some of the best places to watch the Big Game on February 12.

 Tilted Kilt (The LINQ Promenade)

-For those in the heart of the Strip, consider the Tilted Kilt at the LINQ Promenade.
+For those in the heart of the Strip, consider watching the game at the Tilted Kilt on the LINQ Promenade.
 It sits between The LINQ Hotel and the Flamingo and is an easy walk from Caesars Palace, the Cromwell and Bellagio.
-Tilted Kilt (featured in our LINQ bar crawl) is a Celtic-themed sports bar with dozens of TVs to ensure there’s no bad seat to watch the game.
+Tilted Kilt (featured in our LINQ bar crawl) is a Celtic-themed sports bar with dozens of TVs to ensure there isn’t a bad seat in the house to watch the game.
 Food and drinks are served by girls in skimpy outfits, guaranteeing a great time regardless of whichever team wins.
-Make an easy bet across the promenade at The Book inside The LINQ Hotel.
+Make an easy bet at The Book inside The LINQ Hotel.